player-03/echoes/README.md

 	public static function main():Void {
 		Echoes.init();

-		//Using a `SystemList` helps keep related systems organized. var physicsSystems:SystemList = new SystemList("Physics");
+		//Use a `SystemList` to group related systems. var physicsSystems:SystemList = new SystemList("Physics");
-		physicsSystems.add(new MovementSystem());
+		physicsSystems.add(new MovementSystem()); //Details below.
-		physicsSystems.add(new CollisionSystem());
+		physicsSystems.add(new CollisionSystem()); //Not shown.

-		//Adding `physicsSystems` first means that all physics systems will run
+		//Adding `physicsSystems` first means that entire group will run before
-		//before `RenderSystem`.
-(Even if new physics systems are added later
+		//`RenderSystem`, even if more systems are added later.
-		//on, they will still run first.)
 		Echoes.addSystem(physicsSystems);
-		Echoes.addSystem(new RenderSystem());
+		Echoes.addSystem(new RenderSystem()); //Details in previous example.

-		//Create entities: one tree and two rabbits. var appleTree:Entity = new Entity();
+		//Create entities: one tree and two rabbits.
+The rabbits will race
+		//towards the tree.
+		var appleTree:Entity = new Entity();
 		appleTree.add(loadImage("assets/AppleTree.png"));
 		appleTree.add(new Position(100, 0));